-The Audit Committee pre-approves all services provided by the Company s independent auditors to the Company and its subsidiaries.
+The Audit Committee pre-approves all services provided by the Company's independent auditors to the Company and its subsidiaries.
 Consideration and approval of such services generally occurs in the regularly scheduled quarterly meetings of the Audit Committee.
 The Audit Committee has delegated the Chairman of the Audit Committee to pre-approve allowed non-audit services, subject to review by the full committee at the next regularly scheduled meeting.
-The Audit Committee has considered whether the provision of all services other than those rendered for the audit of the Company s financial statements is compatible with maintaining Ernst & Young s independence and has concluded that their independence is not compromised.
+The Audit Committee has considered whether the provision of all services other than those rendered for the audit of the Company's financial statements is compatible with maintaining Ernst & Young's independence and has concluded that their independence is not compromised.

-The following table sets forth Ernst & Young LLP s fees for services rendered during 2008 and 2009.
-All services provided by Ernst & Young LLP were pre-approved by the Audit Committee.
+The following table sets forth Ernst & Young LLP's fees for services rendered during 2008 and 2009.
+All services provided by Ernst & Young LLP were preapproved by the Audit Committee.

-2 2009 (in thousand 2008 ls)
+2009 2008

+(in the ousands)

-Audit Fees Audit Related Fees (1) Tax Fees (2) All Other Fees 6,001 653 3,212 \$ 6,816 237 1,814
+Audit Fees \$ 6,001 \$ 6,816

+Audit Related Fees(1) 653 237

+Tax Fees(2) 3,212 1,814

+All Other Fees -

-Total -17- \$ 9,866 \$ 8,867
+Total \$ 9,866 \$ 8,867